 In an area where people are accustomed to profligate energy and water usage, public awareness and educational programs can dramatically help to manage future demand.
 Several GCC states have taken steps to implement new and innovative education campaigns, educating their populations on water consumption, to reduce usage.
 The UAE in particular, being the most water distressed country in the region, has designed and implemented several campaigns, such as the ‘Peak Load’ campaign, which attempts to limit the amount of unnecessary water and energy appliances during the ‘peak load’ hours of 12-6 pm over the summer.

-At Advizzo we help utilities increase water savings by more than 3% and energy savings by more than 6% through our behavioural change customer engagement platform.
-The platform is designed to help utilities better engage their consumers in an exciting new way – by understanding their usage behaviours, while motivating them to save water and energy through personalised water and energy reports.
+At Advizzo we help utilities increase water savings by more than 3% and energy savings by more than 6% through our behavioral change customer engagement platform.
+The platform is designed to help utilities better engage their consumers in an exciting new way – by understanding their usage behaviors, while motivating them to save water and energy through personalized water and energy reports.
 The platform is specifically designed to enrich people’s lives, preserve natural resources, and to improve customer happiness.

-We use advanced behavioural science and data science techniques to engage with consumers and encourage behavioural changes in their water and energy consumption.
+We use advanced behavioral science and data science techniques to engage with consumers and encourage behavioral changes in their water and energy consumption.
 We offer the most complete solution in the utility marketplace today, and are already engaged with utilities within the GCC, with encouraging results.